-Twitter Points Users To Fact Checks Of Trump Tweets For The First Time
+Twitter Places Fact-Checking Warning On Trump Tweet For 1st Time

 The action is the latest confrontation between Washington and Silicon Valley with a presidential election just months away.

-Brad Parscale, Trump 2020 campaign manager, suggested Twitter was attempting to impinge on the president's free speech rights and accused the company of being anti-Trump.
+Brad Parscale, Trump's 2020 campaign manager, suggested Twitter was attempting to impinge on the president's free speech rights and accused the company of being anti-Trump.

 "We always knew that Silicon Valley would pull out all the stops to obstruct and interfere with President Trump getting his message through to voters," Parscale said.
 "Partnering with the biased fake news media 'fact checkers' is only a smoke screen Twitter is using to try to lend their obvious political tactics some false credibility.
 There are many reasons the Trump campaign pulled all our advertising from Twitter months ago, and their clear political bias is one of them."